Randomized reference models for temporal networks: Fundamental definitions

 Here we give a rigorous definition of a microcanonical randomized reference model (MRRM). \new{We use this to propose an unambiguous {\sl canonical} naming convention for MRRMs.
 We finally discuss several equivalent ways to represent a MRRM, each of which is useful for different purposes.}

-\new{We consider a predetermined space $\G$ of possible {\sl states}, i.e.\ temporal networks (Def.~\ref{def:state_space})}, and a single observation from the state space, the input network $G^* \in \G$.
+We consider a predetermined state space $\G$ (Def.~\ref{def:state_space}), where states are here temporal networks, and a single observation $G^*\in\G$, termed the {\sl input network}.

 Many procedures leading to a sampling from a conditional probability distribution $P(G | G^*)$ defined on $\G$ could be considered to be {\sl randomized reference models} (RRMs).
 In order for such models to be useful for testing hypothesis and finding effect sizes they need to retain some of the properties of the original network $G^*$ and randomize others in a controlled way.
 In the context of \new{simple} graphs, the most popular choices of RRMs include Erd\H{o}s-R\'enyi (ER) models \cite{Erdos1960O,Newman2003S}, configuration models \cite{Fosdick2018C,Newman2003S}, and exponential random graph models \cite{Newman2003S}.

 Here we will focus on models that exactly preserve certain features but are otherwise maximally random. \new{The principle of maximum entropy formalizes this notion, and it provides theoretical justification for using such models as they are the least possible biased w.r.t.\ all other degrees of freedom~\cite{Presse2013P, Jaynes1957I}.
 Maximum entropy models that impose exact (i.e.\ {\sl hard}) constraints are called microcanonical models, and we will thus refer to RRMs that exactly constrain given feature values as {\sl microcanonical randomized reference models} (MRRMs). }